 - tahini and sliced dates (courtesy of sweet potato soul)

 - sweet pepper jam

 What do you like or would you like to try on your sweet potato toast?
-Let me know in the comments below or by commenting on the video on YouTube.
+Let me know in the comments below.